mtcarvalho/maven-course/README.md

 `jar cf myjar.jar HelloWorld.class` packages the bytecode class file to a jar file

 `java -classpath myjar.jar HelloWorld` executes the java class file out of the jar file

+> Commands after adding lib folder

+`javac -classpath .\lib\* HelloWorld.java` includes everything in `lib` folder when compiling the source code

+`java -classpath .\lib\*;.
+HelloWorld` picks everything in lib and root folder, and runs the code